-These categories are how we organized each bin (more on that in a bit).
+These categories are how we organized the storage bins (more on that in a bit).

 3. The new way of organizing the toys

-After a lot of research and looking at our living space, I came up with a solution… cube organizers.
+After a lot of research and looking at our living space, I came up with storage solutions … cube organizers.

-I know what you’re thinking, those little flimsy cubes are not going to stay clean or keep my child’s toys organized.
+I know what you’re thinking, those little flimsy open bins are not going to stay clean or keep my kid’s toys organized.

 I thought this exact same thing while doing my research to organize our own toys.

-Well, my husband and I decided to try the cube organizer in our living room to see how it would look.
+Well, my husband and I decided to try the cube organizer in the play area in our living room to see how it would look.
 I was sick of looking at toy boxes and cheap ugly bins that made my living room look like a playroom.

-I found this beautiful Cube Organizer at Amazon in black to go with my living room décor.
+I found this beautiful Cube Organizer at Amazon in black to store items and it goes with my living room décor.
 It fits perfect in the storage space and would look great in any small living spaces.

 I could have gone with black bins or maroon to go with my curtains, but I decided to go with pink and blue.
 I rotated the colors and it's a great way to help my children identify which box contains which items.

 It's an easy way for my daughter to know which pink bin contains her horses and which blue bin contains her play kitchen.

 These awesome Cube Organizer Bins were from Amazon as well and go very well in our living room.

-After living with our new Cube Organizer for a few months and testing out the idea with our daughter, we realized that this was the perfect way to keep her toys organized.
+After living with our new Cube Organizer for a few months and testing out the idea with our daughter, we realized this simple idea was the perfect way to keep her toys organized.

-I was still pregnant with our son at the time, so it was the perfect time to teach our then 2-year-old how to keep her toys organized by bin and put them back into the correct bin after she was done.
+I was still pregnant with our son at the time, so it was the perfect time to teach our then 2-year-old how to keep her toys organized by bin and put them back into the correct bin after she was done during cleanup time.

 This idea worked out perfect for our daughter and would be great for younger kids and older kids!

 She is allowed to pull a bin off the shelf by herself and dump the toys out on the floor.
-When she is done playing with those toys, she must put the toys back in the bin and we put the bin back on the shelf before she can dump out another bin.
+When she is done playing with those toys, she knows how to put the toys back in the bin and we put the bin back on the shelf before she can dump out another bin.
 This of course took some practice, but now it is something she is used to and is not such a daunting task.

 4. How we organized our daughter’s bedroom

 So, back to our daughter’s new room.
-We needed to organize her toys in her bedroom since she was going to be upgrading to a big girl room complete with a full-sized bed.
+We needed to organize her toys in easiest way in her bedroom since she was going to be upgrading to a big girl room complete with a full-sized bed.

 The bins needed to be fun colors since her new bedroom was going to be a My Little Pony Rainbow bedroom.
 I decided on a rainbow wall for her toys and found these awesome rainbow Cube Organizer Bins from Amazon that fit perfectly in the Cube Organizer.